TravisWheelerLab/AvxWindowFmIndex/README.md

 `searchList->kmerSearchData[x].positionBacktraceList.position`.
 The `numThreads`
 argument tells the algorithm how many threads to use.
 The optimal setting will vary from system to system, but 4 or 8 seem to be good choices on many systems.
+In the unlikely event of a failure to read from disk, this function will return AwFmFileReadFail.
+Otherwise, it will return AwFmSuccess.

 To print the positions in the database sequence where a kmer at a given index was found: